Readme-Workflows/recent-activity/README.md

 ## History

 - The original project was inspired by [JasonEtco/activity-box][activityBox]
-- The original project was unmaintained when [PuneetGopinath] and [Abhishek][abhijoshi2k] wanted to add a new feature, so Puneet forked the repository and Abhishek supported his efforts.
+- The original project was unmaintained when [PuneetGopinath] and [Abhishek][abhijoshi2k] wanted to get new feature added, so Puneet forked the repository and Abhishek supported his efforts.
+- We brought up the project to a new organisation named Readme-Workflows.
-- [Andre601] joined as a Memmber to maintain the documentation of the project.
+- [Andre601] joined as a Member to maintain the documentation of the project.
 - Version 2 of the project was released bringing a new configuration-file, new events to list and more.

 ## Community